-The recipe calls for bell peppers, jalapeno, and other kind of chili, but you can also substitute for then on spicy ones.
-Sour cream can also be replaced with Greek yogurt and Mayo can be replaced with dairy-free option.
+The recipe calls for bell peppers, jalapeno, and other kinds of chili, but you can also substitute for then on spicy ones.
+Sour cream can also be replaced with Greek yogurt while Mayo can be replaced with a dairy-free option.

-Finally the dip tastes much better chill, so plan ahead and keep it in the fridge until right before serving.
+Finally, the dip tastes much better chill, so plan ahead and keep it in the fridge until right before serving.
 You can also mix it up the day before and chill overnight.
-Dip will be thicker and all flavors are soaking in giving the whole thing just go up another knot.
+The dip will be thicker and all flavors are soaking in giving the whole thing just go up another knot.

 Alright, let get to the recipe